opf/openproject/docs/development/data-flow/README.md

 ##### Boards (cb-01)

+- Assignments of person to a work package (author, assignee, responsible, user custom fields)
 - Change history
-- Persons named in boards
+- Person mentioned in a board
-- Assignments of work packages to persons

 ##### Budgets (cb-02)

+- Assignments of a person to a budget
 - Change history
-- Assignments of persons to budgets
-- Persons named in budget descriptions
+- Person mentioned in a budget description

 ##### Comments (cc-01)

+- Author of a comment
 - Change history
+- Reactions of a user to a comment
-- Persons named in comments
+- Person mentioned in a comment

 ##### Documents (cd-01)

+- Assignment of a document to an uploader or creator
 - Change history
-- Persons named in file attachments incl. file attributes
+- Person mentioned in a document (incl. file attributes)

 ##### Email notifications (ce-01)

 - Email header including sender and recipients
-- Persons named in the emails
+- Person mentioned in an email

 ##### Meetings (cm-01)

+- Assignment of a person (author, invitee, participant) to a meeting
 - Change history
-- Invitees
-- Participants
-- Persons named in agenda items
+- Person mentioned in an agenda item

 ##### Projects (cp-01)

+- Assignment of a person to a project (author, project member)

 - Change history

-- Persons name in project overviews
+- Person mentioned in a project overview

-- Persons named in project attributes
+- Person mentioned in a project attribute

-- Persons named in project status information
+- Persons mentioned in a project status information

 ##### Project calendars (cp-02)

+- Assignment of objects shown in the calendar (meetings, work packages, versions, milestones) to a person
 - Change history
-- Persons named in the calendars
+- Person mentioned in a calendar item
-- Assignments of work packages to persons

 ##### Project news (cp-03)

+- Author of a project news
 - Change history
-- Persons named in project news
+- Person mentioned in a project news

 ##### Team planner (ct-01)

+- Assignment of a work package to a person
 - Change history
-- Persons named in team planners
+- Persons mentioned in team planners
-- Assignments of work packages to persons

 ##### Time tracking (ct-02)

+- Assignments of a time entry to a person
 - Change history
-- Persons named in time entries
+- Person mentioned in a time entry

 ##### Wiki pages (cw-01)

+- Assignment of an wiki page edit to a person (author, contributor)
-- Modification history
+- Change history
-- Persons named in wiki pages
+- Person mentioned in a wiki page

 ##### Work packages (cw-02)

+- Assignment of a work package to a person
 - Change history
-- Persons named in lists and project schedules
+- Person mentioned in a list or project schedule
-- Persons named in attributes and text fields
+- Person mentioned in an attributs or text field
-- Persons named in linked files
+- Person mentioned in a linked file
-- Persons named in linked pull requests (GitHub)
+- Person mentioned in a linked pull request (i.e. GitHub)

 ### D: Logging

+#### Logged information

+Activities in OpenProject are automatically journalized.
+It allows users to understand the change history of those objects (e.g. the [baseline comparison](../../user-guide/work-packages/baseline-comparison/)).

-Every interaction (i.e. web request) of a browser or other client results in an entry written to logfiles.
-These files support the operation of the application as they provide information on faulty behaviour of the system (i.e. bugs and lack of performance).
+Independently of the change history every interaction (i.e. web request) of a browser or other client results in an entry written to the server logfiles.
+These files support the operation of the application as they provide information on faulty behavior of the system (i.e. bugs and lack of performance).

 Those log files contain the following person related data:
 * id of the user performing the request